kostmetallist/transitive-performance-miner/README.md

 # Transitive Performance Miner

 A tool for deriving process performance knowledge by event log analysis.
-Implementation is in form of
+The implementation is in the form of
 [ProM 6 Framework](https://www.promtools.org/doku.php?id=gettingstarted:start)
 plug-in.